n7nix/auto-rmsgw-find/README.md

 ```

 The _mheard-mail.sh_ script is not directly related to the
-_auto-rmsgw-find.sh_ script but provides an easy way to identify
+_auto-rmsgw-find_ scripts but provides an easy way to identify
 nearby RMS Gateways captured by the _mheard_ utility and connect to
 that gateway .
 It prompts for a gateway call sign and execs wl2kax25